zortax/leptos-resize/README.md

 ## Features

-- Horizontal and vertival split
+- Horizontal and vertical split
 - Split ration can be bound to `RwSignal`
 - works with server-side rendering